Spaghetti and Homemade Meatballs in a light and fresh Pomodoro Sauce – This Spaghetti Pomodoro is so easy to make and ready in under 30 minutes!

 For the Spaghetti Pomodoro:

-- 1-15 oz can diced tomatoes or 6 whole Roma tomatoes, diced
+- 15 ounces diced tomatoes or 6 whole Roma tomatoes, seeded and diced small

 - 1 tablespoon minced garlic